What Is Asbestos?

 If VA benefits aren’t available, patients may be eligible to seek legal action against companies that manufactured or used asbestos.
 Asbestos trust funds from bankrupt companies are available for patients seeking compensation.
-Patients can also file a personal injury claim against the manufacturers of asbestos.
+Patients can also file a personal injury claim against the manufacturers that used the carcinogen knowingly.

 Legal actions are not against the U.S. military or government and will not affect VA benefits.
 To learn more about taking legal action, fill out our free case evaluation form, and speak with a legal specialist.